mtumilowicz/scala-akka-http-workshop/README.md

         name
         * if you don’t provide a name, Akka generates one for you, but it’s a good idea to name all your actors
         * All actor references can be located directly by an actor path, absolute or relative.
+    * is a heavyweight structure that will allocate threads, so create one per logical application
+        * Typically one ActorSystem per JVM process.
 * ActorRef
     * immutable and serializable handle to an actor
     * ActorSystem returns an address (ActorRef) to the created top-level actor instead of the actor itself